Patch

 Attrs

-The metadata stored in Patch.attrs is a pydnatic model which enforces some basic schema validation.
-You can print the schema info like this:
+The metadata stored in Patch.attrs is a pydantic model which enforces a schema and provides validation.
+PatchAttrs.get_summary_df generates a table of the attribute descriptions:

 DASCore Patches have as useful string representation: